What is thrush?

 - If you use pads or panty liners make sure they are natural or fragrance free.
-Even better, invest in washable ones which you know are free from chemicals and you can wash in a fragrance-free or washing product of your own choice.
+Even better, invest in washable ones which you know are free from chemicals and you can wash in a fragrance-free washing product of your own choice.
 They are also softer, so don’t rub and irritate the vulval area any further.

 - If your underwear or clothes become sweaty or damp for any reason, for example when swimming or exercising, change into fresh clothing as soon as you can.
 Thrush loves a damp, warm environment in which to multiply.

-- Be careful after going to the toilet, making sure you clean front to back to avoid any bacteria from your back passage being wiped into the vulval/vaginal area.
+- Be careful after going to the toilet, making sure you always clean front to back to avoid any bacteria from your back passage being wiped into the vulval/vaginal area.

 Treatments for thrush and recurrent thrush